Sale!

 Great Plains Pasture Mix is made of highly palatable, top of the line forage grasses.
 Excellent for cattle, horses, and other forms of livestock.
 Produces high yeilds with limited moisture.
 It is tolerant to heavy snow, cold winters, hot summers, which suggests a vary hardy mix.
 Best used on light soils on rolling hills.

 Our Great Plains Pasture Mix is made of highly palatable, top of the line forage grasses.
-It is excellent for cattle but will also serve well as a horse pasture mix or for other forms of livestock.
 It will produce high yields with limited moisture.
 Great Plains Pasture Mix is very hardy.
 It is tolerant of heavy snow and cold winters and hot summers.

 Great Plains Pasture Mix will grown in most Great Plains areas on annual rainfall and precipitation.
 Its is best used on lights soils on rolling hills.
 Supplemental watering will improve stand density, height and overall forage production.
 This blend will grow best in the Dakotas, eastern Wyoming, eastern Colorado, eastern New Mexico, northern Texas, Oklahoma, Kansas and Nebraska.